 I visited all locations with permission and where appropriate supervision and permits were obtained.
 I certainly wouldn't advocate any attempt at visiting any of the locations featured on this web site without appropriate clearance.
 It's illegal and very dangerous.

 It's not a good idea to pester staff at these locations about visiting - they'll almost certainly say no. Instead, consider joining a specialist society such as Subterrania Britanica, who arrange such visits on a formal basis.
+Since this site was written, London Transport Museum have created a series of tours unde their Hidden London brand.
+These are well worth going on.

 Tower Bridge aerial photograph © 1999 and is used with permission.
 The photograph was taken late 1999 just as building work was commencing on the south bank (left of the picture) of the Thames.